Häffner History, Family Crest & Coats of Arms

 The Häffner surname comes from the Middle High German words "hafner," or "hafen," meaning "pot," or "dish."
 As such, Häffner was originally an occupational name for a potter.

 The surname Häffner was first found in Austria and southern Bavaria, where the family made a considerable contribution to the feudal society which became the backbone of early modern Europe.
 The family became prominent in local affairs and branched into many houses.
 These played important roles in local political conflicts, in which each group sought power and status in an ever changing territorial profile.
 Chronicles first mention Hugo Hafinare of Constance in the year 1158, Uli Hafner (Haefeli) of the Aargau region in 1490, and Hueglin Haffner of Kirchheim in 1406.
 Chronicles also mention an ancient branch of the family whose members were knights of the Kingdom of Styria from 1310 to 1478.

-Important Dates for the Häffner family
+Early History of the Häffner family

 This web page shows only a small excerpt of our Häffner research.
 Another 231 words (16 lines of text) covering the years 1629, 1631, 1741, 1630, 1640, 1702, 1735, 1764, 1861, 1759, 1833, 1776 and 1782 are included under the topic Early Häffner History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Haffner, Hafner, Haafner, Hafener, Haffener, Haeffner, Heffner, Haefner, Hefner, Haefeli (Swiss) and many more.

 Early Notables of the Häffner family (pre 1700)